apache/gravitino/docs/how-to-use-the-playground.md

 This sample have generated some data for two departments.

-You can queries some interesting results use Gravitino.
+You can query some interesting results with Gravitino.

 If you want to know which employee has the largest sales amount.